-The Catalogue is a search and discovery tool that provides results from the library's online and print collections in a single search.
-It includes titles of printed books, journals, manuscripts, letters, and other material available at the libraries of Leiden University as well as links to the full-text of millions of, mainly, English journal articles and digital images of prints and manuscripts.
+The catalogue is a search and discovery tool that provides results from the library's online and print collections in a single search.
+It includes titles of printed books, journals, manuscripts, letters, and other material available at Leiden University Libraries (UBL), as well as links to the full-text of millions of journal articles and digital images of prints and manuscripts.

 Performing simple searches

-The easiest way to search is to simply type one or more keywords and click the Search button.
-When you are searching for an article choose All Content, when you are searching for a book from our collections, choose Leiden Collections.
+The easiest way to search the catalogue is to type one or more keywords and click the Search button.
+When searching for an article, choose All Content; when searching for a book from our collections, choose Leiden Collections.
 The catalogue searches for items regardless of capitalization.